d3/d3-dispatch/README.md

 <a name="dispatch" href="#dispatch">#</a> <b>dispatch</b>(<i>types…</i>)

 Creates a new dispatch object for the specified *types*.
-Each *type* is a string representing the name of the callback type, such as `"zoom"` or `"change"`.
-For each type, a method is exposed on the returned dispatch object for invoking the associated callbacks.
+Each *type* is a string representing the name of a callback type, such as `"zoom"` or `"change"`; for each type, a method is exposed on the returned dispatch object for invoking the callbacks of that type.

 For example, if you create a dispatch for `"start"` and `"end"` callbacks:

 ```js
 var events = dispatch("start", "end");